 Koreans Pronouns are really good to know when you are just starting to learn the language as they are easy to remember and apply in everyday conversations.

 Using these to the wrong person could be considered very rude.
 For example, using 나 to an older person you just met.
-We will also later go into second and third person pronouns and how to make them plural in our next graphic on this topic.
+We will also later go into second and third-person pronouns and how to make them plural in a future graphic on this topic.
 There is a lot to cover.
-There are many little nuances that we have explained in this graphic below.
+There are many little nuances that we have explained in this graphic.

 a. 나 춤 잘 못 춰. [na chum jal mot chwo.] = (I’m not good at dancing.)

 b. 나는 아무거나 먹어도 돼. [na-neun a-mu-geo-na meo-geo-do dwae.] = (I’m fine with eating anything.)

 c. 난 잘게. [na-neun a-mu-geo-na meo-geo-do dwae.] = (I’ll sleep now.)